 The APR for factoring tends to be much higher than a traditional business loan, but you also won’t have other outside fees, such as underwriting.
 Additionally, it can be easier to establish a factoring relationship than a loan because you’re essentially using the invoice as collateral with the lender.

-Selling receivables can provide a steady cash flow for your business and aid you in avoiding taking out a business loan to cover expenses in case of equipment failure or unexpected business expenses.
+Selling receivables can provide a steady cash flow and help you avoid taking out business loans for unexpected expenses.

 Sign up for a FreightWaves e-newsletter to stay informed of all news and trends impacting supply chain careers and operations.